Did you know the word “crisis” originates from a Greek word that means “decision”?

 You might have noticed our offers list is not as long as it used to be.
 We are still actively sourcing coffees but the pandemic has made this job more convoluted.

 Thanks to our deep relationships in origin countries, the projects we have developed, and the premiums we have consistently paid over the years, we still have access to great coffee.
 It takes longer to select coffees.
 Previously our buyers could travel to origin, cup through several hundred coffees in a few days, make selections, and fill a container or three.
 Now we rely on samples sent to our Oslo office.

 A number of factors at origin have reduced the volumes of specialty coffee available.
 The increase in the C-Price, and the drop in value of local currencies against the USD mean farmers are able to sell their coffee to local buyers for much higher prices than in previous years.
 This is great news for the producers, but it also means there are fewer quality lots available as there is less incentive to make the investment in producing specialty.

 So the current reality is that there is higher demand for high performing micro-lots, but those micro-lots might take more time to arrive.

 Pre-booking: the solution to many problems

-Pre-booking coffees is a way to ensure you get the profiles and qualities you need.
+Pre-booking coffees is one way to ensure you get the profiles and qualities you need.
 It also lowers our risk and, in some cases, allows us to book additional containers with confidence, which is vital support for our producers who are also enduring this crisis.